-In July 1917 a new offensive known as the Third Battle of Ypres began which bought in further casualties but managed to weaken the German army and paved the way for their defeat in 1918.
-During the Spring of 1918 the when the German attacks almost broke the British and French army, Haig strongly supported a single command of the Allied side led by Ferdinand Foch which eventually bought the war to an end.
+In July 1917 a new offensive known as the Third Battle of Ypres began which brought further casualties but managed to weaken the German Army and paved the way for their defeat in 1918.
+During the spring of 1918 when the German attacks almost broke the British and French armies, Haig strongly supported a single command of the Allied side led by Ferdinand Foch which eventually brought the war to an end.

 2. Ferdinand Foch

-In 1918 when the French and British armies were in danger of splitting, Foch was called back and took command of the Allied forced in March of the same year and managed to withstand the Ludendorff Offensive.
-His victory at the Second Battle of Marne helped put an end to the bloody fighting.
-On November 1918, he personally dictated the armistice terms to a German delegation in a railway carriage.
-After the war, Foch was also named a British field marshal and marshal of Poland.
+In 1918, when the French and British armies were in danger of splitting, Foch was called back and took command of the Allied force in March of the same year and managed to withstand the Ludendorff Offensive.
+His victory at the Second Battle of the Marne helped put an end to the bloody fighting.
+In November 1918, he personally dictated the Armistice terms to a German delegation in a railway carriage.
+After the war, Foch was also made a British field marshal and Marshal of Poland.

 1. John Pershing

 John J. Pershing is well remembered for commanding the American Expeditionary Force (AEF) in Europe on the Western Front during the First World War.
 He served as the president and the first captain of the West Point class of 1886.

 He also served in the Spanish and Philippine–American wars and led the punitive raid against the Mexican revolutionary Pancho Villa.
 Pershing was selected by President Woodrow Wilson in 1917 to command the AEF leaving for Europe.
 In the short space of 18 months, Pershing transformed the ill-prepared American military into more than two million disciplined soldiers.

 At the beginning of the war, Pershing rejected the British and French demands that the American forces should be integrated with their armies and demanded that the AEF should operate as a single unit under him.
 During October 1918, in the Meuse–Argonne offensive, the AEF helped destroy the German resistance.